Army Fee Assistance Program

 Thank you for your interest in the Army fee assistance programs offered through Child Care Aware® of America.
 If you do not have access to an on-base child care provider, you may be eligible to participate in one of our child care fee assistance programs.

 Army Child Care Fee Assistance was created to provide authorized Reserve and Active Duty personnel assistance in locating, selecting, and offsetting the cost of civilian child care when on-base child care is not available or a viable option for the service member and their family.
 The programs available through Child Care Aware® of America provide subsidies for eligible military dependents enrolled in quality commercial child care programs throughout the United States.
 Child Care Aware® of America authorizes subsidy amounts based on Total Family Income (TFI) for those eligible Army families, and supplies monthly payments directly to the prospective child care provider.
+The Army Fee Assistance Subsidy is the difference between what the Sponsor would pay for on-post child care and the community-based child care provider’s rate, up to a provider rate cap of $1500 per child per month.
+The Army Sponsor is responsible for the DoD-established parent fees that sponsors pay on post, and any amount over the provider rate cap of $1500.
+If you would like more information on your parent fees, please call 1-800-424-2246 to speak to a representative at CCAoA.
+For more information on provider rate caps and fee assistance calculations, please click here.

 In order to participate in the Army Fee Assistance Program, non-school age children must be enrolled in a minimum of 16 hours of care per week.
 School age children must be enrolled in a minimum of 6 hours of care per week during the school year and a minimum of 16 hours of care per week during summer break.